matolks/custom-malloc-allocator/README.md

 Maps a block size to the correct segregated free-list class.

 ### `insert_free_block(blockp)`
-Inserts a free block into its size-class free list.
+Inserts a free block into its size class free list.

 ### `remove_free_block(blockp)`
-Removes a free block from its size-class free list.
+Removes a free block from its size class free list.

 ### `next_freep(blockp)` / `prev_freep(blockp)`
 Read the next and previous free-block pointers stored in a free block’s payload.